 SCHEDULE F: AGREEMENTS

 Date Parties To Terms of Agreement

-December 2011 Myself and state of Wisconsin Continued participation in legislative pension plan.
+December 2011 Myself and the state of Georgia Continued participation in legislative pension plan.

-[Private Comments : Vested in 2009.]
+[Private Commen ts: Vested in 2009.]

 SCHEDULE J: COMPENSATION IN EXCESS OF \$5,000 PAID BY ONE SOURCE